Machine Learning approach to modeling of neutral particles transport in plasma: Propagator model

 The kinetic equation Eq. (\ref{eq:kineq}) is an inhomogeneous linear equation for the neutral distribution function,

 \beq \hat{L} f_n = S_{n} \eeq

 where $\hat{L}$ a non-local linear differential operator and $S_{n}$ is the total neutral source.

 For Eq. (\ref{eq:lineq}), one can consider the Green function (or propagator) which is the solution of the kinetic equation with a localized source $S_{n} \propto \delta(x-x_0)$.
-However, instead of the ``full'' propagator which is the distribution function of all neutral particles for a delta-function neutral source, it is convenient to consider a ``single-collision'' propagator which is the distribution function of neutral particles immediately after their fist CX collision, for a localized neutral source.
+However, instead of the ``full'' propagator which is the distribution function of all neutral particles for a delta-function neutral source, it is convenient to consider a ``single-collision'' propagator $\hat{P}$ which is the distribution function of neutral particles immediately after their fist charge-exchange (CX) collision, for a localized neutral source.
 The single-collision propagator applied to the neutral source produces the distribution of first-generation CX neutral particles, which become a secondary source and produce a second-generation of CX particles and so forth.
-Combining CX sources from all generations, one can calculation the total CX source, i.e., the number of CX events per unit volume and unit time, which is simply connected to the steady-state solution of the kinetic equation.
+Combining CX sources from all generations, one can calculation the total CX source, i.e., the number of CX events per unit volume and unit time, which is simply connected to the steady-state neutral density distribution.

-For calculation of the single-collision propagator $\hat{P}$, the MC1D code is set up with specular reflection boundary conditions.
-A uniform grid ${x_i}$, $0 \leq i \leq N-1$ covers the spatial domain, and all spatial profiles on the grid are represented by grid functions which are vectors of dimension $N$.
-The propagator is represented by a matrix of dimensions $[N,N]$.
-The matrix elements $P_{ij}$ is the probability for a particle originating in grid cell $i$ to suffer the first CX event in grid cell $j$.

-For calculation of matrix elements $P_{ij}$, a localized neutral source $\delta(x-x_i)$ is set in the middle of $i_{th}$ grid cell, and the particles are followed with MC1D to their first collision which can be either a CX or IZ event in some grid cell $j$.
-Then, using an ensemble of such MC particles, the statistical distribution (a histogram) is calculated which allows to calculate the single-collision propagator matrix $P$.

 Since the considered neutral transport problem is linear, for a general neutral source, described by vector $\vec{S}_n$, one can find the spatial distribution of ``first-generation'' CX events $\vec{S}_{cx,1}$ as a product